Mike Farrell (ice hockey)

-Michael William Farrell (born October 20, 1978) is an American retired ice hockey defenseman.
+Michael William Farrell (born October 20, 1978) is an American former professional ice hockey defenseman.

 Early life

 Farrell was born in Edina, Minnesota, and raised in Carmel, Indiana.
 While attending Providence College, he was a member of the Providence Friars men's ice hockey team.

 Career

 Drafted by the Washington Capitals in the 1998 NHL Entry Draft, Farrell spent several years in the Capitals system before he was traded to the Nashville Predators in 2003.
 He played 13 games in the NHL with the Capitals and Predators between 2001 and 2004, though mainly played in the minor American Hockey League, retiring in 2004.